Sotejaswini/Sotejaswini/README.md

 # 👋 Hi, I'm Chidurala Tejaswini!

-Prefinal-year CSE student at **IIT Dharwad** | 💻 Aspiring SDE with a passion for building intelligent, scalable software.
+Final-year CSE student at **IIT Dharwad** | 💻 Aspiring SDE with a passion for building intelligent, scalable software.

 ---